Confetti-lxy/GLAD/README.md

 ### 🔧 Usage

 #### Data Preparation
-Our GLAD is trained on  LaSOT, TNL2K, RefCOCOg, OTB99-Lang, GOT-10k, and TrackingNet datasets.
+Our GLAD is trained on  LaSOT, TNL2K, RefCOCOg, OTB99-Lang, GOT-10k, VastTrack and TrackingNet datasets.
 Put these tracking datasets in [./data](data).
 It should look like:

    ```